mandober/debrief.math/math.GLOSSARY.md

 ## Well-defined relation
 If `~` is an equivalence relation on `X`, and `P(x)` is a property of elements of `X`, such that whenever `x ~ y`, `P(x)` is true if `P(y)` is true, then the property `P` is said to be well-defined (or a class invariant) under the relation `~`.

+## Zeroth-order logic

+A zeroth-order logic (ZOL) is a somewhat artificial member on the first-, second-, and higher-order sequence of logics that differ from each other in entities they allow the quantification over.

+Namely, first-order logic (FOL) allows quantification only over individuals in the domain of discourse, while second-order logic extends this to also allow it over sets.
+ZOL is position between propositional logic, that has no notion of quantification at all, and FOL.
+However, some authors use ZOL as a mere synonym for propositional logic, while others consider it its extension with constants, funcitons and relations on non-Boolean values.
+Every zeroth-order language in this broader sense is complete and compact (as is every propositional logic).

 <!-- #endregion -->

+completeness of propositional logic compactness of propositional logic